ryansobol/eslint-config-ryansobol/README.md

 ## Contributing

-See the section on [overriding rules][overriding] to learn how to alter any of them for your own project.
+If you want to customize any of the rules for your own project, see the section on [overriding rules][overriding] to learn how.

 Pull requests are very much welcome for the following.